The following candidates are running for office in 2019.

 You can also read about these positions in the NASSS Constitution and Bylaws and in the Policy and Procedures Manual, which are posted on the NASSS website: NASSS.org/about/documents.

-Please renew your membership if you have not done so already for 2018.
-You must be a current NASSS member to vote in the upcoming elections and to run for office.
+Please be sure you are a current NASSS member to vote in the upcoming elections and to run for office.
 You can join NASSS through the link on the NASSS website: https://nasss.org/join/

 Jessica Chin (Chair): firstname.lastname@example.org